-The BSM system is designed not to issue an alert on The BSM system will not alert you of objects that are traveling in the opposite direction of the vehicle in adjacent lanes.
+The BSM system will not alert you of objects that are traveling in the opposite direction of the vehicle in adjacent lanes.

 Stationary Objects

 Opposing Traffic

 The Blind Spot Monitoring system is only an aid to help detect objects in the blind spot zones.
 The BSM system is not designed to detect pedestrians, bicyclists, or animals.
 Even if your vehicle is equipped with the BSM system, always check your vehicle's mirrors, glance over your shoulder, and use your turn signal before changing lanes.
 Failure to do so can result in serious injury or death.